grafana/alloy/docs/sources/reference/cli/convert.md

 You can use the `--report` flag to generate a diagnostic report.
 The `--bypass-errors` flag allows you to bypass any [errors][] generated during the file conversion.

-The command fails if the source configuration has syntactically incorrect configuration or can't be converted to {{< param "PRODUCT_NAME" >}} River format.
+The command fails if the source configuration has syntactically incorrect configuration or can't be converted to an {{< param "PRODUCT_NAME" >}} configuration.

 The following flags are supported: